equusprobus/equusprobus.github.io/_posts/生活/2020-04-18-Think-of-me.md

 When I won't think of you

 Flowers fade, the fruits of summer fade
 They have their seasons so do we
 But please promise me that sometimes
 You will think
   of me
+------ The Phantom of the Opera